Queen Insu

-She is mostly known for her proficiency in the Chinese Classics, Confucian and Buddhist as well, and for her involvement in the political affairs of her time, from the accession of Prince Suyang to the throne to the reign of Yeonsangun.
+She is mostly known for her proficiency in Chinese Classics, Confucianism and Buddhism as well, and for her involvement in the political affairs of her time, from the accession of Grand Prince Suyang to the throne to the reign of Yeonsangun.
 She authored the Naehun in 1475.

 Lady Han, the Crown Princess

-Born as Han Do-san (한도산, 韓桃山), the future Queen Insu was born as a member of the Cheongju Han clan, a powerful yangban family with a long tradition of providing high-ranking officers and royal consorts as well.
+Born as Han Tosan (한도산; 韓桃山) or Han Sukdŏk (한숙덕; 韓淑德), the future Queen Insu was born as a member of the Cheongju Han clan, a powerful yangban family with a long tradition of providing high-ranking officers and royal consorts as well.
 She was given a high education in Confucian values and the Chinese classics.